 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-No credits from a UW–Madison undergraduate degree are allowed to count toward the degree.
+No credits from a UW–Madison or another institution's undergraduate degree may transfer.

 Probation

-M.S. students select their faculty advising (degree) committees by the end of the first year in the program.
+MS students select their faculty advising (degree) committees by the end of the first year in the program.
 Students and the advisors who sign the form are asked to meet annually or more.

 12 credits

-Time Constraints
+Time Limits

 Grievances and Appeals